 - I emphasized that our small-group discussions needed to focus on purity as well.

-You can adapt these notes from my purity Bible study for youth:
+Adapt these notes from my youth Bible study on purity

 - Think about the best kind of jewelry: pure gold.
 My ring is gold-plated.
 How much does 1 kg of gold cost?
 More than $40,000!

 - Think about a bottle of water.
 You wouldn’t want it if it wasn’t pure.
 (Proceed to backwash in a bottle and then offer it to a student, who will be disgusted.)